mhvwerts/randommw/README.md

-# zignormw: Generator of normally distributed pseudo-random numbers
+# zignormw: Generation of pseudo-random numbers with uniform and Gaussian distributions

 ## Introduction